quantifiedtrader/AlgoTrading-with-QuantifiedTrader/README.md

 ├── nifty_100_data_fetcher.py     # Main script to run the data fetching process ├── README.md                     # Project documentation
 └── .gitignore                    # Git ignore file

+License
+This project is licensed under the MIT License - see the LICENSE file for details.

+Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Acknowledgments
+NSE India for providing the list of Nifty 100 stocks.
+Yahoo Finance for providing historical stock data.